 25 years later...

 Recently I was worried that I might have a ruptured tendon so I saw an orthopedic surgeon.
-His opinion was that I had to have my wrist fused before any other surgery occurred.
+His opinion was that I had to have my wrist fused before any other hand surgery occurred.
 He said a replacement wrist joint was not an option for me, given the spotty success rate.
 Since there was only about 10 degrees of movement in my wrist it sounded as though I would not lose much dexterity and my hand would be in a more functional position.

 This is one view of how it looked before the surgery:

-It's been straightened out.
+Much better than before.
 Very strange how you don't really notice as things change over the years.
 Finger deformities have always seemed more obvious than the orientation of the hand.

 I was glad to see this blog before my surgery.
-Reading someone's story of the process is more illuminating than reading the technical sites like Wheeless.
+Reading someone's actual story of the process is more illuminating than reading the technical sites like Wheeless.
 I had read enough that there were no surprises after the surgery.

-There is still some pain in my wrist as it heals, and I am must wear a splint for the next month.
+There is still some pain in my wrist as it heals, and I must wear a splint for the next month.
 The OT custom-makes them for each hand surgery patient.
 The splint can be removed for washing and exercise.

 I am doing a follow up post showing how it looks 4 months after, and also the X-rays of the hardware they actually use for the fusion.
 I can hardly believe what is under my skin.
 You can see it here.